RadiantRealms/sevenfold/README.md

-# Sevenfold: An Church Management App
+# Sevenfold: Church Management Application

 Sevenfold is a web application built with Next.js, Auth0, and Tailwind to help churches manage and track member and financial data.
 This project was inspired by a partnership with New Mount Zion Missionary Baptist Church of Seminola based in Hialeah, Florida.